More than 17,000 people have called on the Goverment to make the state pension tax-free with the Government now obliged to respond to the campaign.

 “For many that could mean big tax bills depending on how much they drawdown.
 In addition, with the maximum amount of tax-free cash available now capped at £268,275 this adds in another layer of complexity if strong investment returns are achieved as this can only now ever lead to increasing the amount of someone’s pension that becomes fully taxable.”

-has confirmed state pension payments will increase from April 8, two days after the start of the financial year, when benefits will increase 6.7 percent.
+The DWP has confirmed state pension payments will increase from April 8, two days after the start of the financial year, when benefits will increase 6.7 percent.

-Britons are expected to get a drop in their from April 1, when the new energy price cap comes into effect.
+Britons are expected to get a drop in their energy bills from April 1, when the new energy price cap comes into effect.
 Cornwall Insight are predicting the cap will drop 14 percent, with bills for a typical dual fuel customer dropping from the current £1,928 a year to £1,660 a year.

 The Government website has a state pension forecast tool which shows how much state pension a person is on track to receive.